 5. What's The Setting?

 If you're not sure whether or not it's a date beforehand, don't sweat it.
 I've honestly sometimes not been sure until I've shown up and I've decided not to stress about it — you can just wait it out and see when it happens.
 But often when you arrive, you can tell pretty quickly.
-If it seems like they've put in effort for a romantic or special setting, or just put a lot of thought into it, chances are it's a date.
+If it seems like they've put in some effort for a romantic or special setting, or just put a lot of thought into it, chances are it's a date.
 Although I'm more than happy to go on dates to my local, cheap pub (it's where I feel most comfortable), usually if the person doesn't know you they'll try to up the game a little bit for a date.

 6. Pay Attention To The Conversation Topics

 Still not clear?
 The conversation topics will probably give you a clue.
 Although I'm all fart jokes and embarrassing stories — even when I'm on a date — they still manage to have a more 'getting to know each other and past relationships' vibe.
 If you get the feeling they're trying to learn more about you in a romantic way, they probably are.
 This is especially true if they're asking about your dating history or relationship more generally, so pay attention to questions like that.

 7. See How You Feel After

-OK, so I'm a big believer in the idea that you can kind of decide if it was a date whenever you please, even if it's after.
+OK, so I'm a big believer in the idea that you can kind of decide if it was a date whenever you please, even if it's after the event takes place.
 There are obvious things that can happen, like kissing or touching or sex, that show you it was more than friendly, but it can also just determined by deciding whether you want to meet up again.